 Vesting-Plan participants are immediately vested in all of their own contributions and attributable earnings.
-Participants are also immediately vested in any agency matching contributions made to their accounts and attributable earnings.
+Participants are also immediately vested in any agency matching contributions and attributable earnings.
 In order to be vested in the agency automatic (1%) contributions, a FERS employee must have either 2 or 3 years of service as described in section 8432(g) of FERSA.
 FERS employees who are not vested and who separate from the Federal Government forfeit all agency automatic contributions and attributable earnings.

-Forfeitures-Forfeited funds, consisting primarily of statutory forfeitures (pursuant to 5 U.S.C. §8432(g)) and agency contributions forfeited due to retirement coverage corrections made under the Federal Erroneous Retirement Coverage Correction Act (FERCCA), totaled \$44,554,712 in 2010, and \$36,564,627 in 2009.
+Forfeitures-Forfeited funds, consisting primarily of statutory forfeitures (pursuant to 5 U.S.C. §8432(g)) and agency contributions forfeited due to retirement coverage corrections made under the Federal Erroneous Retirement Coverage Correction Act (FERCCA), totaled \$ 47,711,072 in 2011, and \$44,554,712 in 2010.
 Under FERCCA, when a participant's retirement coverage is corrected from FERS to CSRS, any excess agency contributions are forfeited to the Plan.
 All forfeitures are used by the Plan daily to offset accrued administrative expenses.
 If the forfeited funds (along with participant loan fees) are not sufficient to meet all administrative expenses, earnings on investments are then charged.

-Participant Accounts-Individual accounts are maintained for each Plan participant.
+Individual Accounts-Individual accounts are maintained for each Plan participant.
 Each participant's account is credited with the participant's contributions, agency automatic and matching contributions, and loan repayments and charged with loans and withdrawals.
 The value of the participant's account reflects the number of shares and the daily share prices of the funds in which the participant is invested.
 Administrative expenses are a component of the share price calculation.
 The benefit to which a participant is entitled is the amount of the participant's vested account.

-Participant Loans-Participants may apply for loans from their accounts.
+Notes Receivable From Participant (Loans)-Participants may apply for loans from their accounts.
 There are two types of Plan loans: general purpose and residential.
 General purpose loans can be obtained for any purpose, with a repayment period from 1 to 5 years.
 Residential loans can be obtained for the purpose of purchasing a primary residence, with a repayment period from 1 to 15 years.
 Participant loans may only be taken from participant contributions and attributable earnings.
 The minimum loan amount is \$1,000 and the maximum loan amount is \$50,000.
 A \$50 fee is deducted from the proceeds of the loan.
+In 2011, loan fees of \$13,752,600 were used to offset administrative expenses.
 In 2010, loan fees of \$14,029,600 were used to offset administrative expenses.
-In 2009, loan fees of \$13,014,850 were used to offset administrative expenses.